grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, shine and moria or paper in gvim ------)

 Refueling, recharging, and repairs were busily carried out over the next six hours.
 Percy was uncomfortable with how many people were coming and going --- and crawling around --- inside her boat.
-In the long expanses of time that she lived in this steel tube, that vast majority of the time she knew exactly who was aboard her submarine.
+In the long expanses of time that she had lived in this steel tube, the vast majority of the time she knew exactly who was aboard her submarine.
 But in dock there was unusual and discomforting open access to her boat.
 Just another reason to move out as quickly as possible, as far as she was concerned.

 All of the activity meant that Hemi was probably spending heavily to get things done quickly.
-Considering the condition they came in, in normal circumstances they would plan on staying on the dock for a week or two.
-The damage to the hull meant the _Prospect_ should really go into dry dock for serious repairs --- but that required a monetary flushness that was far beyond a single well-paid job, even if they had no limitations on their time at all.
+In normal circumstances, in the condition the _Prospect_ had come in, they would have planned to stay in dock for a week or two.
+The damage to the hull meant the boat should really have been put into dry dock for serious repairs.
+But dry dock required a monetary flushness that was far beyond a single well-paid job, even if they had no limitations on their time at all, and even if there had been facilities for it on the island.

 Getting the boat ready to go out again so quickly was not just expensive, it also meant cutting some corners that Percy was not happy about.
 The repairs to the hull continued to be a foul mess of patches and half-competent welds.
-Through Chips's streaming curses from the bow, Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.
+From Chips's streaming curses in the bow, Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.

+While Chips oversaw the repairs to the pressure hull from the inside, Hemi hired a two-person underwater welding team to stitch up the ballast tank on the outside.
+This work cost a phenomenally expensive premium, rush job that it was.
+And Percy knew a weld executed underwater was exponentially more likely to fail no matter how much they paid for the work.
+Fortunately she could put up with a little leaking from the main ballast as long as they got the emergency blow pipes got refitted, which the dive team was also contracted to do.

-The only fuel oil Hemi could contract for on the dock on such short notice was a gritty and sludgy bunker.
-Chips was also not going to be happy about feeding that stuff to her engine.
+A gritty and sludgy bunker was the only fuel oil Hemi could contract for on the dock with such short notice.
+Hemi resigned himself to the frustration he would face with Chips when she found out she would be feeding that stuff to her engine.

 By dinner time, most of the critical repair and refueling work was wrapping up.
 Most of the crew took off for the cafe on the exchange floor.
 Hemi and Percy stayed behind and ate in the _Prospect_'s galley, though they prepped dinner from somewhat fresher food items they had bought off the dock, including a head of cabbage and a bit of gristly meat.

 "What's left for us to do, Hemi?"

 "We still have to charge the high- and low-pressure tank systems.
-It would be better to do that from the dock rather than from diesel while we are moving, if we can."
+It would be better to do that from the dock than from the diesel engine while we are moving, if we can."

 [//]: # (A note here that could go anywhere: Hemi generally does not use contractions.
 Why?
 It's a mix of his being smart, educated, and English being his second language.
 He decided at some point it would be a simpler language for him to master --- and have precision over what he was saying --- if he avoided contractions.)